 Cerebral palsy can also affect the muscles around the mouth.

-Oral motor impairments can make it challenging for individuals to chew and swallow their food.
+Oral motor impairments may make it challenging for individuals to chew and swallow their food.

-Similarly, gastroesophageal reflux disorder (GERD) is relatively common amongst people with cerebral palsy.
+Similarly, gastroesophageal reflux disorder (GERD) is relatively common among people with cerebral palsy.
 GERD is a condition that occurs when stomach acid travels up the esophagus.
-It can cause the esophagus to narrow and makes it difficult for food to pass into the stomach.
+It may cause the esophagus to narrow as well as make it difficult for food to pass into the stomach.

-As a result, individuals with oral motor impairments or GERD may not eat enough and are susceptible to malnourishment.
+As a result, individuals with oral motor impairments or GERD may not receive adequate nutrition and be susceptible to malnourishment.

 5. Impaired Communication